Rodelph/Ai_BrainDet/README.md

-## This project's goal is to be able to distinguish between brain images that contains tumors, and others that do not !
+<div align="center">## This project's goal is to be able to distinguish between brain images that contains tumors, and others that do not !</div>

 ![alt text](./readmeImg/init.png)